SwedbankPay/swedbank-pay-magento2-payments/README.md

-# Swedbank Pay Payments for Magento 2
+# Swedbank Pay Magento 2 Payments

+![Swedbank Pay Magento 2 Payments][opengraph-image]

 The Swedbank Pay Payments module for Magento 2 integrates the all the payment methods provided by Swedbank Pay into Magento 2 for enabling interaction with the Swedbank Pay eCommerce API.